ArjenR/node-red-signalk-flows/README.md

 Uses node-red-contrib-merge-topic

 ## MOB-tag-processor.json
 Works together with bt-sensors-plugin-sk plugin.
-Will monitor ble-tags or other bluetooth devices where the signal strenght and battery state is set to the sensors.tag.<your_tag_name>.signal and sensors.tag.<your_tag_name>.battery path.
+Will monitor ble-tags or other bluetooth devices where the signal strenght and battery state is set to the sensors.tags.<your_tag_name>.signal and sensors.tags.<your_tag_name>.battery path.
 Checks every 10 seconds for a lost signal.
 If this is for 30 seconds it will set the MOB alarm and next waypoint.

 TODO:
 - expose signals so parts of the flow can be managed from KIP.